 Take a minor as part of your Bachelor’s programme

 Tailor your study programme by taking a minor that suits your interests.
-For example, you can explore another field or subject with an interdisciplinary minor or you can specialise and study a certain topic in greater depth.
+You can either explore another subject with an interdisciplinary minor or you can choose to specialise and study a topic in greater depth.

 On this page: